Prescrypto/slate/source/index.html.md

 }
 ```

-Must have an user before authenticate, and use our API.
+A new user neds to be created prior to authentication and the use of our API.

-So following the next steps you will have an `user` and `password`
+Following the below steps to create a user with `email` and `password`

 Parameter | Description
 --------- | -----------
 email | String email of user
-password | String password keep in safe place
+password | String password to be stored in a safe place

-# Xmlendpoint
+# XMLendpoint

 ## Create XML POST